stratospheric-dev/stratospheric/README.md

 ## Useful links

-- Join the [mailing list](https://stratospheric.dev/) for a 50% discount and the project status updates
+- Join the [mailing list](https://stratospheric.dev/) for a 50% discount and bi-weekly status updates
 - [Get the book on Leanpub](https://leanpub.com/stratospheric/)

 ## Authors